2 -3 On A Graph

 Interpretation 3: Interval Notation

 Depending on the context, "2-3" might represent an interval on a number line.
-However, the precise meaning depends on whether the endpoints are included or excluded.
+On the flip side, the precise meaning depends on whether the endpoints are included or excluded.
 Different notations are used:

 • [2, 3]: This closed interval includes both 2 and 3, representing all numbers between 2 and 3, inclusive.